uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 ## Notes
 ### Speaker Bonnet

-We had some issues getting the speaker Bonnet set up originally.
+We had some issues getting the Speaker Bonnet set up originally.
-Adafruit's debugging suggestions generally involve reflashing the OS, reinstalling the speaker Bonnet code, and checking soldering which can be frustrating, but the first is one of the reasons we install the speaker so early in the process now: this way if we need to reinstall there's less to do.
+Adafruit's debugging suggestions generally involve reflashing the OS, reinstalling the Speaker Bonnet code, and checking soldering which can be frustrating, but the first is one of the reasons we install the speaker so early in the process now: this way if we need to reinstall there's less to do.

 ### Wireless drops out under load